 How Long Does Supportive Therapy Last?

-What to Look for in a Supportive Therapist
+What to Look for in a Supportive Psychologist

-Below are some key things to look for when you need a therapist for supportive therapy.
+Below are some key things to look for when you need a psychologist for supportive therapy.

-- The therapist should be licensed and have experience in supportive therapy.
+- The psychologist should be licensed and have experience in supportive therapy.

 - They should be able to build a strong therapeutic alliance with patients and be supportive and understanding.

-- The therapist should also have skills in skill building, esteem building, anxiety reduction/prevention, and awareness expansion.
+- The psychologist should also have skills in skill building, esteem building, anxiety reduction/prevention, and awareness expansion.

 - They should be empathetic and willing to listen to you discuss your issues, concerns, and thoughts.

-- Your therapist should have knowledge about other types of therapy as well.
+- Your psychologist should have knowledge about other types of treatment as well.

 If you’re interested in supportive therapy, Blair Wellness Group is here to help!
 We offer supportive therapy to patients in Beverly Hills and the surrounding area.
 We will take the time to understand your specific situation and provide you with the treatment we believe will best suit you.
 Contact our licensed clinical psychologists today to learn more about how supportive therapy may be able to help you overcome your mental health issues!